SGI-Labs/sgi-projects-workspace/projects/irix-ide/design/testing/usability-test-plan-remote-resilience.md

 - Do users recognize what triggered a host drop and what action to take?
 - Can they discover `Work Offline` and successfully queue changes?
 - How quickly do they resolve a sync conflict without external help?
-- Does the undo toast feel trustworthy and easy to act on within 5 seconds?
+- Does the undo status-strip message feel trustworthy and easy to act on within 5 seconds?

 ## Participants
-- 6 macOS engineers who regularly work with remote build servers (3 novice to IRIX, 3 experienced).
+- 6 IRIX engineers who regularly work with remote build servers (blend of novice and experienced operators).
-- 2 IRIX maintainers who manage on-box sessions (if available for contrast).
-- Remote moderated sessions via Zoom; participants use provided prototype or instrumented build.
+- Remote moderated sessions via X11 screen sharing or in-person lab setup; participants use provided prototype or instrumented build.

 ## Methodology
 - Session length: 45 minutes (5 intro, 30 tasks, 10 debrief).